kamruddin786/modulith/README.md

 3. **RabbitMQ Connection Issues**
    - Verify RabbitMQ is running: `docker-compose logs rabbitmq`
    - Check credentials in `compose.yaml`
+   - Confirm exchange creation in RabbitMQ management UI

+4. **Event Externalization Failures**
+   - Check that the RabbitMQ exchange matches the one used by Spring Modulith
+   - Verify the `@Externalized` annotation is correctly applied to event classes

 4. **Port Conflicts**
    - PostgreSQL uses port 5432